-According to FDEP requirements, Numeric Nutrient Criteria (expressed as an annual geometric mean) cannot be exceeded more than once in a three-year period.
 The nutrient thresholds and results are found in Table 1.
-The State criteria were exceeded several times for nitrogen at the furthermost upstream station (Fairbanks Ferry), and the Highway 90 station.
-Phosphorus levels were exceeded only once at the Highway 20 station.
+The NNC was exceeded several times for nitrogen at the furthermost upstream station (Fairbanks Ferry), and the Highway 90 station.
+NNC phosphorus levels were exceeded only once at the Highway 20 station.
 This suggests that excessive nutrients are being released into the river in the upper reaches, probably as the result of excessive erosion and/or fertilizer application.
 As the nutrients move downstream, they are assimilated through biological activity and bind to bottom sediments, as demonstrated by the lower levels in the downstream stations.
 The assimilation of nutrients is most noticeable with nitrogen.

 Due to hazardous water conditions during the 4th quarter of 2018, and low water /backflow condition in 2019 through 2021, the appropriate number of water quality samples to calculate the NNC could not be collected for those years.
-While the sampling requirements could not be met, nutrient levels at all stations appear to be similar to what had been found in previous years.
+While sampling requirements could not be met, nutrient levels at all stations appear to be similar to what had been found in previous years.

-For illustrative purposes, individual data points were plotted to determine any possible trends (Figures 1 and 2).
-With few exceptions, individual values did not exceed the instream criteria for total phosphorus.
-Total nitrogen levels, especially in the upstream areas, were consistently higher than the criteria, though data "spikes" have decreased over time.
+For illustrative purposes, individual data points were plotted to determine any possible trends (Figures 2 and 3).
+With few exceptions, individual values did not exceed the instream criteria for Total Phosphorus.
+Total Nitrogen levels, especially in the upstream areas, were consistently higher than the criteria, though data "spikes" have decreased over time.